 having something to pass to the linker representing the vDSO.

 Virtual Memory Object

 A Virtual Memory Object (VMO) is a Zircon kernel object that represents a collection of pages (or the potential for pages) that may be read, written, mapped into the address space of a process, or shared with another process by passing a Handle over a Channel.

 A Zircon Boot Image (ZBI) contains everything needed during the boot process before any drivers are working.
 This includes the kernel image and a RAM disk for the boot filesystem.

 Zedboot is a recovery image that is used to install and boot a full Fuchsia system.
 Zedboot is actually an instance of the Zircon kernel with a minimal set of drivers and services running used to bootstrap a complete Fuchsia system on a target device.
-Upon startup, Zedboot listens on the network for instructions from a bootserver which may instruct Zedboot to install a new OS.
+Upon startup, Zedboot listens on the network for instructions from a bootserver that may instruct Zedboot to install a new OS.
 Upon completing the installation Zedboot will reboot into the newly installed system.

-Zircon is the microkernel and lowest level userspace components (driver runtime environment, core drivers, libc, etc) at the core of Fuchsia.
+Zircon is the kernel and lowest level userspace components (driver runtime environment, core drivers, libc, etc) at the core of Fuchsia.
 In a traditional monolithic kernel, many of the userspace components of Zircon would be part of the kernel itself.

 ZX is an abbreviation of "Zircon" used in Zircon C APIs/ABIs